 If you do decide to stop in Midelt, you’ll find a main street and not a lot else!
 Stop at Riad Villa Midelt just outside town.
 This pretty ten-roomed hotel with restaurant has large air-conditioned modern rooms and a pool, great for a dip after your long drive.

 The gateway to Morocco’s Sahara Desert, Merzouga is situated at the foot of Erg Chebbi, a great sand sea of golden dunes.
 As you approach from the north, the sight of the huge dunes rising majestically from the surrounding hammada (stony, flat desert) is breathtaking.

-For detailed information on visiting the Sahara Desert in Morocco, check out our post.
+For detailed information on visiting the Sahara Desert in Morocco and taking a desert tour and visiting a desert camp, check out our post.

 Stay at Kasbah Kanz Erremal for stylish and spotlessly clean rooms with a fabulous pool overlooking the dunes.
-The hotel can also arrange desert excursions for you.
+The hotel can also arrange Morocco desert tours for you.

 Todra and Dades Gorges

 From Merzouga, you’re heading to the gorges of Todra and Dades.
 Take the N13 north and then pick up the N12 going west before meeting the R113 north to Tinghir (sometimes Tinerhir) three hours later.
 From the small village, pick up the R703 north.